Welcome from the Program Coordinator

 Program Educational Objectives

-The Civil Engineering program will provide graduates with the foundation of knowledge and skills necessary for productive and rewarding careers.
-The program prepares graduate to achieve the following program educational objectives within a few years after graduation:
+The Civil Engineering program equips graduates with the knowledge and skills necessary for productive and rewarding careers.
+Within a few years after graduation, the graduates are expected to:

 - Perform essential functions on multidisciplinary teams in their professional careers in civil engineering.